This Made My Month

 How to start preparing for the AMC exams

-The AMC exams are a series of competitions that test your problem-solving skills and mathematical knowledge.
-They are also the first step in a pathway that leads to the prestigious International Mathematical Olympiad.
-But how do you start preparing for these exams?...
+The AMC is a collection of math puzzles that test your problem-solving skills.
+It is also the first step along a pathway that culminates in the prestigious International Mathematical Olympiad.
+How do you start preparing for these exams?
+What are the best ways to study...